Food poisoning is a very common illness. For most people it is usually mild, but food poisoning can be severe and even deadly for some individuals.

 Most bacterial food poisonings do not need antibiotics, but some types of infections may need antibiotic treatment.

 For food poisonings that cause nervous system effects, there may be other medications or antidotes that can be used.
-For example, in mushroom (muscarine) poisoning, a medication called atropine* can be used to counterattack toxic effects.
-Poisonings with mushrooms and pesticides may also require stomach pumping (gastric lavage).
-Gastric lavage is a technique used in the hospital in which a tube is inserted from the mouth to the stomach and the stomach is pumped clean with liquids.
+For example, in mushroom (muscarine) and insecticide poisoning, a medication called atropine* can be used to counterattack toxic effects.

 If poisoning is very severe, a patient may require a ventilator (artificial breathing machine), kidney dialysis, and or admission to a hospital intensive care unit.

 You can’t always prevent food poisoning, but there are some things that you can do to minimize your risk.
 The following are some tips:

 - Wash your hands thoroughly with soap and warm water for at least 20 seconds before and after handling food, after using the bathroom, changing diapers, or touching animals.